Carl G. Hartman Award

 - Other activities—Through leadership and innovation, provided significant contributions to reproductive biology in one or more of the following activities:

 - Mentoring of graduate students, postdoctoral fellows, or interns.

 - Application of experimental results to the benefit of society.

 - Administration or management in universities, government, industry, or other organizations.

-- Membership with active participation in SSR and other professional societies and their activities (see SSR's Service List).
+- Membership with active participation in SSR or other professional societies and their activities (see SSR's Service List).

 - Participation in regional, national, or international review or advisory committees and panels.